ksugar/samapi/README.md

 A web API for [SAM](https://github.com/facebookresearch/segment-anything) implemented with [FastAPI](https://fastapi.tiangolo.com).

 This is a part of the following paper.
 Please [cite](#citation) it when you use this project.
-You will also cite [the original SAM paper](https://arxiv.org/abs/2304.02643).
+You will also cite [the original SAM paper](https://arxiv.org/abs/2304.02643) and [the MobileSAM paper](https://arxiv.org/abs/2306.14289).

 - Sugawara, K. [*Training deep learning models for cell image segmentation with sparse annotations.*](https://biorxiv.org/cgi/content/short/2023.06.13.544786v1) bioRxiv 2023. doi:10.1101/2023.06.13.544786